alexwjohnson/project0/README.md

 ```

 ```
-// default the player to 'X' for the first move of a given game.
+// defaults the player to 'X' for the first move of a given game.

 let currentPlayer = "X";
 ```